vanus-labs/docs/content/vanus-connect/connector-guides/source/shopify-app/setup.md

 12. Reveal the **Admin API access token** and copy the token.

-### Step 2: Finish the connection in Vanus Cloud
+### Step 2: Finish the connection in Vanus Connect
-1. Paste the **Admin API access token** into Vanus Cloud.
+1. Paste the **Admin API access token** into Vanus Connect.
 ![](images/img_11.png)
 2. Go to your store home page and copy the name of your store.
 ![](images/img_12.png)
-3. Paste your shop name into Vanus Cloud.
+3. Paste your shop name into Vanus Connect.
 ![](images/img_13.png)
 4. Choose from what moment you would like to start receive the events, select how often do you want to receive updates and press **Next**.

-Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai).
+Learn more about Vanus and Vanus Connect in our [documentation](https://docs.vanus.ai).